-Many residents in San Diego and throughout southern California enjoying riding bicycles for exercise and as a means of inexpensive transportation.
+Many residents in San Diego and throughout Southern California enjoy riding bicycles for exercise and as a means of inexpensive transportation.
 However, biking can be dangerous on our congested roads when motorists engage in negligent behaviors.

 If you or a family member is injured in a bicycle accident, you might be entitled to compensation from the at-fault driver.
-At the Law Offices of Mark C. Blane, we have the expertise to help you obtain the justice and damages you deserve to aid your recovery.
+At the Law Offices of Mark C. Blane, our San Diego auto accident attorney has the expertise to help you obtain the justice and damages you deserve to aid your recovery.

 Seven Reasons Negligent Drivers Cause Bicycle Accidents

 The California Bicycle Coalition outlines laws for bike riders regularly, including when someone can ride on a sidewalk, whether you can carry items while riding, how to ride with traffic, regulations for electric bikes, and how to equip your bike for safety.

 But the majority of bicycle accidents are caused by operators of much larger and heavier motor vehicles and trucks.
 Here are some reasons why.

 Not Maintaining a Safe Distance

 All motorists have a duty to maintain a safe distance from vehicles, motorcycles, and bicycles also on the road so they can stop or slow down quickly when necessary.
 When they breach this responsibility, they can cause a bicyclist to suffer injuries in a rear-end collision.

 Vehicle operators are required to yield right of way to bicycle riders at intersections and stop signs.
 Unfortunately, it's all to easy for drivers to forget this rule, so when bicyclists proceed under their right of way, an accident occurs.